 Figure 2.
 Timeline for three stream decomposition experiments: Exp I (March 16 - May 5, 2017), Exp II (February 23-April 15 2018), and Exp III (July 1-August 20 2019).
 The occurrence of Hurricanes Irma and Maria in September 2017 is indicated by parallel vertical dashed lines, with the 2017 experiment occurring prior to the hurricanes and the 2018 and 2019 experiments occurring five- and 21- months post-hurricane, respectively.

 Figure 3.
 Schematic drawing showing location of experimental pools in study stream reaches of Prieta A (PA) and Prieta B (PB) for Experiment III (2019).
 Inset shows experimental set-up nested within each pool which includes two quadrats: one exclusion (electric, lightning strikes reflecting hook up to battery powered fence charger on stream bank) and one shrimp access (unelectrified control, no lightning strikes or charger).
+Note that location of quadrats was randomly assigned for each pool.

 Figure 4: Mean decomposition rates (-k day-1 ± 95% credible intervals) generated by Model 1, using combined data for all three experiments) in PA (left) and PB (right), in the shrimp access control (solid line, circle) and the shrimp exclusion treatment (dotted line, square).